qmk/qmk_firmware/README.md

 ### 2. Action
 See `common/action.h`.
 Action is a 16bit code and defines function to perform on events of a key like press, release, hold and tap.
 You can define various actions to use various action codes.

-Most of keys just register 8bit keycode as HID usage(or scan code) to host, but to support other complex functions needs 16bit extended action codes internally.
-But using 16bit action codes with keymap results in double size in memory against keycodes.
-To avoid this waste 8bit keycodes are used in `KEYMAP` to define instead of action codes. ***Keycodes can be considered as subset of action codes.*** Like `KC_A`(0x04) is equal to a `Key` action(0x0004) that transmit keycode of `A`.
+Most of keys just register 8bit keycode as HID usage(or scan code) to host, but to support other complex features needs 16bit extended action codes internally.
+But using 16bit action codes in keymap results in double size in memory against keycodes.
+To avoid this waste 8bit keycodes are used in `KEYMAP` to define instead of action codes. ***Keycodes can be considered as subset of action codes.*** Like `KC_A`(0x04) is equal to a `Key` action(0x0004) that transmit keycode of *'A'*.

 #### 2.1 Key action
 Key is simple action that registers keycode on press of key and unregister on release.
-You can define `Key` action on `A` with:
+You can define `Key` action on *'A'* key with:

     ACTION_KEY(KC_A)

-But you won't need to use this expression directly because you can just put symbol like `A` in `KEYMAP`.
+But you don't need to use this expression directly because you can just put symbol `A` in `KEYMAP` definition.

- Say you want to assign a key to `Shift + 1` to get *!* or `Alt + Tab` to switch windows.
+ Say you want to assign a key to `Shift + 1` to get charactor *'!'* or `Alt + Tab` to switch windows.

     ACTION_MOD_KEY(KC_LSHIFT, KC_1)
     ACTION_MOD_KEY(KC_LALT, KC_TAB)

-`Alt,Shift + Tab`
+Or `Alt,Shift + Tab` can be defined.

     ACTION_MODS_KEY((MOD_BIT(KC_LALT) | MOD_BIT(KC_LSHIFT)), KC_TAB)

 These actions are comprised of strokes of modifiers and a key. `Macro` action is needed if you want more complex key strokes.